-Right to Manage (RTM) allows leasehold tenants to remove the company which manages their block and replace them with a company of their own choosing.
+Right to Manage (RTM) allows leasehold tenants to remove the company which manages their block and replace them with a a property management agency of their own choosing.

 If you live in a block of flats and do not have a say in who runs that block then you can benefit from the Right to Manage process.
 The right is available to all flat owners, in all blocks, where they fulfil the following criteria: